 Myth 4 – “There isn’t enough support on apprenticeships out there for young people”

-There is support out there into, it’s knowing where to find it!
+There is support out there, it’s knowing where to find it!

-In Kirklees Works Better 15-25 is there to help.
+In Kirklees Works Better 15-25 is here to help.
 Whether you want a quick chat about careers or one to one support to access apprenticeship opportunities the team can help.

 We work with C&K Careers to provide a bespoke service to help young people find the right career path for them, whether it is apprenticeships, Work, College or University.

 We provide job clubs that you can drop into and chat with our team every week, to ask questions and get advice.

 But you can always register your details below or call us on 01484 221000 and ask for Works Better.